kiyolee/setdbg/README.md

 debugger first.

-This utility locates all known debuggers from Microsoft and let you enable/disable a set of executables to start the debugger of your choice.
+This utility locates all known debuggers from Microsoft and let you enable/disable a set of executables that starts with the debugger of your choice.

 *Note*: Need administrative privileges to use.